Startup Project

 Results

-I led the product portion with one teammate from GTM, and I was responsible for presenting the screens, and answering product and technical feasibility questions from the judges.
+The final pitch had three parts: Product, Go-To-Market, and Finance.
+I led the product portion with one teammate from GTM, presenting the screens and fielding product and technical-feasibility questions from the judges.
 The judges responded well to the clarity of the product story and the logic behind the pivot.

 Impact